scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         -   cleaned up generation of subroutines (used to be extraneous rmovetos)
-        -   If the user gave bad input to certain Private values (BlueValues for instance), FontForge could go into an infinite loop.
+        -   If the user gave bad input to certain Private values (BlueValues for instance), websharpstudios could go into an infinite loop.

     -   Non-CID otf fonts did not get their encodings read